TranslucentTB/TranslucentTB/Readme.md

 On build 14986, Windows defenders real time protection sometimes seems to cause Explorer to freeze.
 There are two work-arounds: temporarily disable defender when starting it, or start it via the command line.
 I do not know if this is fixed in build 15002.

+###License

+This program is free software under the GPL v3.
+Please see the COPYING file for more.